Metalwork

 Sunk keys:

 Sunk keys are types of keys that are designed so that half-thickness of the rod is sunk into the shaft and the remaining half will be for the keyseat.
 For the attainment of this keyed joint, accuracy is very important.
-For instance, if a key is 8mm, the shaft keyway will be machined at the depth of 4.1mm same as the keyseat.
+For instance, if a key is 8mm, the shaft keyway will be machined at a depth of 4.1mm same as the keyseat.
 Sunk keys are of different types, which include:

 • Rectangular/square keys